SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-05-12-unity3dsamplesbeta-anoverview.markdown

 There have been many great strides in the update of the look and feel of the [Learn pages](http://unity3d.com/learn "Unity3D Learn site") on Unity3D’s site (although, I’m told they haven’t stopped with the refresh, there is yet more to come – keep watching), the inclusion of the new “chapters” look and feel on the [modules page](http://unity3d.com/learn/tutorials/modules "Unity3D Learn Modules"), with sections on Scripting, Animation, Audio and even a forthcoming feature on Architecture (one I really approve of).

-They have also ramped up the selection of [complete projects](http://unity3d.com/learn/tutorials/projects "Unity3D learn complete projects page") that are available, along with lots of notes around how they are built. &nbsp;Samples including the awesome [Stealth project](http://unity3d.com/learn/tutorials/projects/stealth "Unity3D Stealth sample project") and many others.
+They have also ramped up the selection of [complete projects](http://unity3d.com/learn/tutorials/projects "Unity3D learn complete projects page") that are available, along with lots of notes around how they are built.
+Samples including the awesome [Stealth project](http://unity3d.com/learn/tutorials/projects/stealth "Unity3D Stealth sample project") and many others.

 * * *